hotwords123/sudoku-solver/README.md

    python scan.py
    ```
    The OCR program will process the image, recognize the numbers, and save the OCR result in a file named `sudoku.txt`.
+   Alternatively, you can put the puzzle directly into `sudoku.txt`.
+The file `sudoku-example.txt` shows what a typical puzzle would look like.

 3. Build the C++ Sudoku solver program using CMake.
    In the project directory, execute the following commands: